konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

 The [Style Specification](https://maplibre.org/maplibre-gl-js-docs/style-spec/) defines a map layer as a way of representing data.
 Such layer is part of the map style and can be of type "fill", "line", "symbol", "circle" and so on.
-In the context of our application, we refer to such layers as map style layers, or just a style layer
+In the context of our application, we refer to such layers as `map style layers`, or just a `style layer`

 ## Sources of layers

-If we divide layers by data delivery format, we can identify "vector", "raster" and "geojson" layers.
+Every style layer "colorize" some data.
+We called this data - `layer-source` We can identify "vector", "raster" and "geojson" layer sources.
-However, this is a simplification - despite the fact that it directly affects the way the layer style is described, this division still refers to _layer sources_.
-At the same time, the vector data source type also has layers, which we call source-layer
+Few layer styles can use same layer source, but not vice-versa.
+Keep in mind that type of layer source affects what we do or not with layer style or logical layer
+For example - only geojson source can be downloaded, or - most layer style properties cannot be applied to a layer with a raster source.

+Note: It's easy to confuse `layer source` and `source layer`.
+Source layer it's layers inside vector layer source.
+Simply put, source layers is something like layers inside a svg file, each of which contains its own geometry

 ## Logical layers

 Finally - the `logical layer` is a concatenation of several data and style layers linked together by a common theme.

-This is how these layers look like a tree:
+This is how these layers nested:

 - logical layer
   - style layers